-SHAREHOLDER PROPOSALS AND NOMINATIONS FOR DIRECTORS FOR THE 2021 ANNUAL MEETING
+STOCKHOLDER PROPOSALS AND NOMINATIONS FOR DIRECTORS FOR THE 2025 ANNUAL MEETING

-Under Rule 14a-8, any stockholder proposals intended to be presented at the Company's 2021 Annual Meeting of Shareholders (the "2021 Annual Meeting") must be received by the Company at 6649 Westwood Boulevard, Orlando, Florida 32821, Attn: Corporate Secretary, on or before November 30, 2020, to be eligible for inclusion in our Proxy Statement related to our 2021 Annual Meeting of Shareholders.
+Under Rule 14a-8, any stockholder proposals intended to be presented at the Company's 2025 Annual Meeting of Stockholders (the "2025 Annual Meeting") must be received by the Company at 7812 Palm Parkway, Orlando, Florida 32836, Attn: Corporate Secretary, on or before November 21, 2024, to be eligible for inclusion in our Proxy Statement related to our 2025 Annual Meeting of Stockholders.
 Any such proposal will be subject to the requirement of the proxy rules adopted under the Exchange Act, and as with any stockholder proposal (regardless of whether such proposal is included in the Company's proxy materials), our Restated Certificate of Incorporation and our Restated Bylaws and Delaware law.

-For proposals or director nominations to be considered for presentation at our next annual meeting, but not for inclusion in our Proxy Statement for that meeting, proposals must be delivered to the Company's Corporate Secretary at its principle executive office not later than the close of business on the 90th day nor earlier than the close of business on the 120th day prior to the first anniversary of the preceding year's annual meeting.
-For the 2021 Annual Meeting, such nominations or proposals must be delivered to the Corporate Secretary no later than the close of business on February 11, 2021 nor earlier than the close of business on January 12, 2021.
-In the event that the date of the Company's annual meeting is more than 30 days before or more than 70 days after the first anniversary of the preceding year's annual meeting, such shareholder's notice must be submitted in writing not earlier than the close of business on the 120th day prior to such annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made by the Company.
+For proposals or director nominations to be considered for presentation at our next annual meeting, but not for inclusion in our Proxy Statement for that meeting, proposals must be delivered with the information required under the Restated Bylaws (which includes information required under Rule 14a-19) to the Company's Corporate Secretary at its principal executive office not later than the close of business on the 90th day nor earlier than the close of business on the 120th day prior to the first anniversary of the preceding year's annual meeting.
+For the 2025 Annual Meeting, such nominations or proposals must be delivered to the Corporate Secretary no later than the close of business on February 9, 2025 nor earlier than the close of business on January 10, 2025.
+In the event that the date of the Company's annual meeting is more than 30 days before or more than 70 days after the first anniversary of the preceding year's annual meeting, then, to be timely, such stockholder's notice must be submitted in writing not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made by the Company.